cncf/ambassadors/README.md

 Here is [a map of the CNCF Ambassadors](https://drive.google.com/open?id=1fb0UPi8ijeexueBxcpGuvVlZ_8hJHXVQ&usp=sharing).

 NOTE: If you are an existing CNCF Ambassador and would like to ajdust your location on the map, please contact the CNCF Staff.

+#### What if I want to step down?

+We have an [Emeritus](emeritus.md) program to address Ambassadors who'd like to step down from active engagement but still be invited to participate in calls.